Sustainable

 The oceans are home to an estimated one million animal and plant species.
 The phytoplankton in the oceans produce as much oxygen as all land plants combined.

-According to: Greenpeace Schweiz.
+Translated from Greenpeace Schweiz.
 2023.
 Wer atmet braucht das Meer.

 Driven by climate change, marine biodiversity is undergoing a phase of rapid change that has proven to be even faster than changes observed in terrestrial ecosystems.